Nancy Pelosi: Healthcare reform

 Pelosi has been credited for spearheading Obama's health care law, the Affordable Care Act, when it seemed doomed to defeat.
-After Republican Scott Brown won Democrat Ted Kennedy's former Senate seat in the January 2010 Massachusetts special election, costing Democrats their filibuster-proof majority, Obama agreed with his then chief of staff Rahm Emanuel's idea to do smaller initiatives that could pass easily.
-But Pelosi dismissed Obama's compunction, mocking his scaled-back ideas as "kiddie care."
-After convincing him that this would be their only shot at health care reform because of the large Democratic majorities in Congress, she rallied her caucus as she began an "unbelievable marathon" of a two-month session to craft the bill, which passed the House 219–212.
-In Obama's remarks before signing the bill into law, he credited Pelosi as "one of the best Speakers the House of Representatives has ever had."
+After Republican Scott Brown won Democrat Ted Kennedy's former Senate seat in the January 2010 Massachusetts special election, costing Democrats their 60-seat filibuster-proof majority, Obama agreed with his then chief of staff Rahm Emanuel's idea to do smaller initiatives that could pass easily.
+But Pelosi dismissed Obama's compunction, mocking his scaled-back ideas as "kiddie care".
+After convincing him that this was their only shot at health care reform because of the large Democratic majorities in Congress, she rallied her caucus as she began an "unbelievable marathon" of a two-month session to craft the bill, which passed the House 219–212.
+In Obama's remarks before signing the bill into law, he called Pelosi "one of the best speakers the House of Representatives has ever had."